Transportation-cost inequalities for diffusions driven by Gaussian processes: Introduction

-where $B$ is a $d$-dimensional Brownian motion, assuming that the vector fields $f = (f_i)_{i = 0,1,\ldots,d}$ are sufficiently smooth.
-In this context, $T_1(C)$ was first established with respect to the uniform metric by Djellout, Guillin and Wu in \cite{DGW04}.
-Assuming that the solution $Y$ is contracting in the $L^2$ sense (which implies the existence of a unique invariant probability measure), Wu and Zhang proved in \cite{WZ04} that also $T_2(C)$ holds for the uniform metric. $T_2(C)$ is seen to hold for the weaker $L^2$-metric also under milder assumption on the vector fields, cf. \cite{DGW04} (see also \cite{Wan02} in the context of Riemannian manifolds and \cite{Sau12} where the Brownian motion $B$ is replaced by a fractional Brownian motion (in the smooth setting with Hurst parameter $H > \frac{1}{2}$)).
+where $X = (X^1,\ldots,X^m) \colon [0,T] \to \R^m$ is a continuous Gaussian process and $b, \sigma_1,\ldots,\sigma_m$ are vectorfields in $\R^d$.
+Of course, the equation \eqref{eqn:SDE_intro} needs an interpretation in a non-martingale setting in which It\=o's theory is not applicable.
+However, in the case when $X$ is a Brownian motion, the equation \eqref{eqn:SDE_intro} can be solved using It\=o's framework, and transportation--cost inequalities were studied in many works: In this context, $T_1(C)$ was first established for the law of $Y$ with respect to the uniform metric by Djellout, Guillin and Wu in \cite{DGW04}.
+In the same work, also $T_2(C)$ was proven, but for the weaker $L^2$-metric only.
+Under stronger assumptions on the equation (which guarantee in particular the existence of a unique invariant probability measure and exponential convergence towards it), Wu and Zhang proved in \cite{WZ04} that also $T_2(C)$ holds for the uniform metric. \"Ust\"unel finally proved $T_2(C)$ for the uniform metric in \cite{Ust12} in the most general form.
+However, replacing the Brownian motion by another Gaussian process, not much is known.
+To the authors knowledge, the only process which was studied, up to a certain extend, is the \emph{fractional Brownian motion} (fBm).
+By definition, a fBm with Hurst parameter $H \in (0,1)$ is a centered Gaussian process with covariance

-A standard argument to establish transportation-cost inequalities, following \cite{FU04} and \cite{DGW04}, is to use the Girsanov transformation.
-In the present paper, we introduce a new approach, where the key idea is to use Lyons' \textit{rough paths theory}.
-In the following, we will explain our strategy.
-The $2$--transportation-cost inequality for Gaussian measures on Banach spaces reads as follows: Let $(E,\mathcal{H},\gamma)$ be a Gaussian Banach space, i.e. $E$ is a Banach space, $\gamma$ is a Gaussian measure and $\mathcal{H}$ denotes the associated Cameron--Martin space.
-We set